-This series will prepare new and beginning farmers with the tools needed to approach a lender.
-A kickoff session on December 7th plus three-monthly sessions will spotlight representatives from each of the three popular lenders for farmers: Greenstone Farm Credit, the USDA Farm Service Agency, and Northern Initiatives, a Michigan Good Food Fund financial partner.
+Available to watch online, this series provides new and beginning farmers with the tools needed to approach a lender.
+Four sessions spotlight representatives from three popular agricultural lenders: Greenstone Farm Credit, the USDA Farm Service Agency, and Northern Initiatives, a Michigan Good Food Fund financial partner.

-Representatives from each lending organization will discuss the financial and business documents needed to begin the loan process as well as financial tips for successful repayments.
+In the recorded sessions, representatives from each lending organization discuss the financial and business documents needed to begin the loan process as well as financial tips for successful repayments.

-- Series launch event: The launch session was held on December 7, 2020.
-You can find the recording here.
+- Series launch event: You can find the recording here.

 - Chris Wendel, Northern Initiatives: Chris Wendel is a Business Advisor with Northern Initiatives, a Community Development Financial Institution based (CDFI) based in Marquette, Michigan.
 Northern Initiatives provides funding and assistance to businesses throughout Michigan.
 They are a partner in the Michigan Good Food Fund helping to bring healthy and affordable foods to our communities.
 Chris has worked with hundreds of business owners in the areas of finance, marketing, and management.

 - Chad Zagar, GreenStone Farm Credit Services: Chad Zagar is the Managing Firector for Tax and Accounting at GreenStone Farm Credit Services, one of America’s largest rural lenders and the country’s seventh largest association in the Farm Credit System.
 Chad oversees a network of accounting experts and has lead audit, review, and consulting services throughout this career.